erickma1/hello-rails-react/README.md

 ### Setup <a name="setup"></a>

 In order to use this project..
-Clone this repository to your desired folder by pasting this command in your command line interface:
+Clone this repository to your desired folder by pasting this command in your command line interface;

   https://github.com/erickma1/hello-rails-react